Todd’s Story

 Jimmy Moore was on his way to work as a photo journalist when tragedy struck and left him paralyzed.
 Jimmy’s wife, Jaime, a broadcaster herself, heard about the Broadcasters Foundation of America from a co-worker and applied for help.
-The Moore’s now receive a monthly financial grant from the Broadcasters Foundation of America, to help…
+The Moore’s began to receive a monthly financial grant from the Broadcasters Foundation of America, to…

 Dusty Street worked in radio for over 35 years.
 She was a quintessential “Rock Jock” on the air in Los Angeles and around the country.
 But as the industry changed and stations changed formats, she was struggling to find work and keep her medical benefits.
 To make matters worse, she had to undergo several spinal…